 What is UV radiation?

-UV radiation is responsible for more than 95% of all skin cancers.
+Ultraviolet (UV) radiation is responsible for more than 95% of all skin cancers.
 The sun emits UV radiation but it isn’t connected to sunshine or heat like many think.
-This means we can’t see it or feel UV radiation, so it can be difficult to understand.
+This means we can’t see or feel it, so it can be difficult to understand.

 Our sun emits different kinds of energy: